 A brief overview, at least, of color theory is indispensable to any introduction to landscape design.
 Meanwhile, for the practical application of color theory, flower photos are immeasurably helpful.
-I provide both in the present article: on the first two pages, a brief look at color theory, and on Page 3, links to flower photos that will give you ideas for using reds, pinks (a tint of red), yellows, blues, purples, lavenders (a tint of purple) oranges, whites and silvers in your landscape designs.
+I provide both in the present article: on the first two pages, a brief look at color theory, and on Page 3, links to flower photos that will give you ideas for using reds, pinks (a tint of red), yellows, blues, purples, lavenders (a tint of violet) oranges, whites and silvers in your landscape designs.

 You may wish to skip directly to the Flower Photo page if you are already familiar with color theory.